FREQUENTLY ASKED QUESTIONS

 The Napa Farmers Market is the largest California Certified Farmers Market in Napa County.
 The market’s mission is to support local farmers and provide an inclusive place for our community to purchase sustainably grown produce, specialty food, and artisan goods.
-We are dedicated to fighting local food insecurity through programs like CalFresh Market Match and facilitating produce donations to the Napa Valley Food Bank.
+We are dedicated to fighting local food insecurity through assistance programs like CalFresh Market Match and facilitating produce donations to the Napa Valley Food Bank.

 When is the Napa Farmers Market open?

 The Napa Farmers Market is open rain or shine from 8:00 a.m. to 12:00 p.m.
 Saturday year-round and Tuesday April through December.

 Please park on the street and in the parking lots adjacent to the market’s location in the City of Napa Parking lot at 1100 West Street in downtown Napa.

 The Napa Farmers Market is a nonprofit organization operated by a volunteer board of directors and a small (but mighty) team of employees, including a Market Manager, Assistant Manager, and Market Assistants.

 What will I find at the Napa Farmers Market?

 Every market day welcomes a variety of local and California farms, specialty food producers, artisans, and community organizations.
 Depending on the season, you will find a variety of fresh and local certified organic and non-organic fruits and vegetables, eggs, nuts, cheese, meat, fish, and fresh flowers.